 Ready to Fix Your Sleep Schedule?

 To maintain good health, you need to get adequate sleep—and if you’re like many Americans, you’re probably not getting the appropriate amount of rest each night.
 While sleep may seem like something we can push off to make time for other things, going without it can have a long-term impact on your health.
-When developing a sleep schedule, consider your age, your lifestyle habits, and any medical conditions to determine how many hours of sleep you should get each night.
+When developing a sleep schedule, consider your age, your immediate sleep environment, lifestyle habits, and any medical conditions to determine how many hours of sleep you should get each night.